 In a slit-lamp examination, your eye doctor will shine a vertical beam of light on your eye and use a low-power microscope to examine the cornea's shape.
 They can also look for additional problems with your eye.

 The best treatment depends on the severity of your condition as well as how quickly the disease is progressing.
 In the early stages, keratoconus usually has mild or moderate effects on your vision.
 If this is the case, normal soft contact lenses or eyeglasses can be used for vision correction.

 However, as the disease progresses, you will have to change your prescription frequently to make sure you have correct vision.
 If your case of keratoconus is progressing further or more rapidly, you may need more specialized treatment.

-If soft contact lenses are not able to fully correct your vision, most eye doctors will recommend using a different type of lens to correct your vision.
+If soft contact lenses are not able to fully correct your advanced keratoconus, most eye doctors will recommend using a different type of lens to correct your vision.
 These may include: